kik4444/simple-process-tracker/README.md

 # Simple Process Tracker
-A simple Qt-based app that tracks how long certain processes have been running for.
+A lightweight, simple Qt-based app that tracks how long certain processes have been running for.

 # Video demonstration
 **TBA**